Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Conclusion

 \section{Conclusion}

-~ We proposed pVQA to efficiently solve constrained COPs.
-To demonstrate its feasibility for the state-of-the-art quantum annealer and gate-type quantum device, we applied it to two NP-hard COPs: the graph partitioning problem and the quadratic knapsack problem.
-A simulator showed that pVQA achieves an optimal performance within a predetermined annealing time using a small number of variational parameters.
-Then we experimentally verified the superior performances of pVQA on real quantum devices compared to conventional quantum annealing and QAOA.
+~ We proposed pVSQA to efficiently solve constrained COPs.
+We provided a sufficient condition for constrained COPs to apply pVSQA based on a greedy post-processing algorithm.
+To demonstrate its feasibility for the state-of-the-art quantum annealer and gate-based quantum device, we applied it to two NP-hard COPs: GPP and QKP. pVSQA on a simulator achieves a (near-)optimal performance within a predetermined operation time using a small number of variational parameters.
+Then we experimentally verified the superior performances of pVSQA on real quantum devices compared to conventional quantum annealing with and without a post-processing and QAOA without a post-processing.